Estafet-LTD/DevOpsDemo/README.md

 ### Reference Documentation for included packages

 The project was originally created using a Spring Boot Maven starter with Kafka support.
-The auto-generated documentation for this is below:
+The auto-generated documentation for this is below - these links will not work in the disconnected environment!

 For further reference, please consider the following sections: